ericrenone/Adaptive-Gain-Control-Learning/README.md

 ---

 *DPFAE is a learning engine built for silicon.
 It replaces the heavy, floating-point math of traditional AI with a stable, dual-path integer logic.
-By treating learning as a deterministic ergodic process, it guarantees that a tiny edge device can learn from noisy real-world data with the same mathematical rigor as a supercomputer, but at 1/30th the power cost.*
+By treating learning as a deterministic ergodic process, it shows that a tiny edge device can learn from noisy real-world data with the same mathematical rigor as a supercomputer, but at 1/30th the power cost.*